Last updated on June 5th, 2024 at 06:59 pm

 Kitchen

 - The kitchen is quite small.
-It had a cooker, fridge and a pantry area.
-Also in the kitchen is a four seater table but to use this you would have had to pull it out and not been able to move around the kitchen.
-Work space was very limited too.
+It had a cooker, fridge, and a pantry area.
+Also in the kitchen is a four-seater table but to use this you would have had to pull it out and not be able to move around the kitchen.
+Workspace was very limited too.
 There was a microwave.

 Small Conservatory